British Motorcycle Brands

 Royal Enfield Logo

-Founded in 1901, Royal Enfield launched its first motorcycle the very next year.
-But after two years, the passion for cars led to a reorientation of production.
-However, there was no success in this area, and in 1910 motorcycle production resumed.
-The brand successfully presented its equipment in the 30s of the last century.
-During the war, he created lightweight airborne motorcycles.
-But the post-war difficulties and stagnation of the fifties led to the sale of the company to the Indian Madras Motors, where in Chennai, continuing the brand’s history.
+Founded in 1901, Royal Enfield produced its first motorcycle the following year.
+But two years later, the fascination with automobiles led to a reorientation of production.
+However, success in this area was not achieved, and in 1910, the production of motorcycles resumed.
+The brand successfully presented its technique in the 30s of the last century.
+During the war, it created light paratrooper motorcycles.
+However, post-war difficulties and stagnation of the fifties led to the company’s sale to Indian Madras Motors, where the brand’s history continued in Chennai.

-The emblem is made in an original combination of a poisonous bright red-orange font color and elements that soften their outlines’ warm, deep, light yellow color.
-The sign is inscribed in a circle and represents the first letter of the name with wings on both sides.
-The name of the company is made in a modified Medin Medin typeface, with original transitions symbolizing the bends of the tracks – the leg of the letter “R” smoothly forms the letter “O.” The bottom line of the letter “E” with a bend overlaps the leg “N,” like another level of the track.
-Combining two letters, “L” and “D,” in a single connection, enhances this impression.
-The general visual perception refers the viewer to the smooth curves and beauty of the forms of the brand’s products.
+The emblem is made in the original combination of the bright red-orange color of the font and elements that soften the warm, deep, light yellow color of their contours.
+The mark is inscribed in a circle and represents the first letter of the name with wings on both sides.
+The company name is executed in a modified Medin Medin font, with original transitions symbolizing the curves of rails – the foot of the letter “R” smoothly forms the letter “O.” The lower line of the letter “E” with a curve overlaps the leg of the letter “N” as another level of the track.
+The connection of two letters – “L” and “D” – into a single joint reinforces this impression.
+The overall visual perception refers the viewer to the smooth curves and beauty of the shapes of the brand’s products.

 Triumph